It is wise to learn how to prepare for the next recession for peace of mind and security. We owe it to ourselves and our families.

 Similarly, the economies of the world with its markets and businesses go through the following phases:

 When it comes to the real estate market, questions people typically ask are:

 - Will the market go up or will the market go down ?
-Yes, on both.
+You know that it is yes, on both.

 - When will the market go up or down?
-Unknown exactly.
 It’s a matter of where we are in the cycle/ sequence.

 - Why will it go up or down?
 There are many macro- and micro- factors that cause the market to go up or down.
 Experts are happy to weigh in; although hindsight is always 20/20.

 Any market will definitely go up and down.
 If the current cycle is up, then expect the down cycle, and so on and so forth.

 It is helpful to know why it goes through the cycle.
 But many macro-forces are largely out of your control.

 So the important question is what can you control?
 What can you do when you approach each phase, i.e. peak, then recession?

 Expecting the next natural cycle, let us discuss how to plan your moves to prepare for a recession: